 "We in Montgomery are determined to work and fight until justice runs down like water and righteousness like a mighty stream."

-At the same time as the boycott is being pursued, the legal challenge against the bus segregation laws is taken to the Supreme Court.
+While African-Americans boycott Montgomery's buses, a legal challenge against the bus segregation laws is taken to the Supreme Court.

 During the ensuing standoff, Parks, her husband and others lose their jobs and are harassed and threatened.
 Churches and houses are bombed, including those of Martin Luther King Jr. and E.D.
 Nixon.
 Parks receives death threats.
 Nearly 100 people are arrested, including Parks and King.

 Montgomery's public transport system depends on African-American patronage for nearly two-thirds of its income.
-It will come close to bankruptcy during the 381 days that the boycott lasts.
-African-Americans, meanwhile, either walk to work or form carpools and private cab networks as an alternative means of transport.
+It comes close to bankruptcy during the 381 days that the boycott lasts.
+African-Americans either walk to work or form carpools and private cab networks as an alternative means of transport.
 Parks serves as a dispatcher for this ad-hoc system.

 1956 - On 13 November the Supreme Court finds that Alabama's bus segregation laws are unconstitutional.
 The boycott ends on 20 December.